k0ju/NoteWorthy/README.md

 | ![Desktop](./assets/noteworthy_desktop.png) | ![Smartphone](./assets/noteworthy_smartphone.png) |

 ## About the Project
-This is my first full stack project, a note taking app primarily focused on learning the technologies used.
+This is my first full stack project, a note-taking app primarily focused on learning the technologies used.
 The project is built on a multi-module Maven structure, consisting of a frontend and a backend module.
 The frontend is developed with Vue.js 3 and the Vuetify component framework.
-The backend is based on Spring Boot and utilizes a PostgreSQL database, which runs in a Docker container to avoid the need for a local PostgreSQL installation.
+The backend is based on Spring Boot and utilizes a PostgreSQL database, which runs in a Docker container, eliminating the need for a local PostgreSQL installation during development.
 Communication between the frontend and backend is handled using Axios.
 Note texts are stored in the database as CLOBs (Character Large Objects).
 Although this is not technically necessary, I chose to use LOBs to gain experience working with them.

 ------